GabrielSlima/blog/articles/software-development-life-cycle.md

         these two aspects are dealt with together instead of separately, like in other software analysis approaches.
     </p>
-    <h4>Object-oriented desing (OOD)</h4>
+    <h4>Object-oriented design (OOD)</h4>
     <p>
-        An object-riented desing is the process of defining objects and their interactions with the purpose of solving a software problem.
+        An object-riented design is the process of defining objects and their interactions with the purpose of solving a software problem.
         The problems are identified and documented on the analysis phase.
-        The input for the desing phase can be use cases for functional requirements, I mean, for describing behaviors and interaction between the user and system/application or between the system with other systems.
+        The input for the design phase can be use cases for functional requirements, I mean, for describing behaviors and interaction between the user and system/application or between the system with other systems.
 The output can also include prototypes, requirements